bahp/datablend/docs/_sources/usage/oucru06dx.rst.txt

    True and False values on the same day.

      - Inconsistent **values**: Opposite values recorded on the same day.
 This are a problem since we need to identify why they are contradictory and decide the strategy to solve this inconsistency.

-       - e.g. ascites can't True and False
+         - e.g. ascites can't be True and False

      - Inconsistent **formats**: Equal values are considered duplicated due to the format in which they have been collected.
 These are not a real problem as it can be easily solved by just keeping the last appearance (note that all values are the same).

          - e.g. sbp of 120.0 (float) and 120 (int)
          - e.g. skin_rash of 0.0 (float), 0 (int) and False (boolean).

 .. code-block::